Avoiding Flawed

 and science museums that have presented this

-demonstration disclose the funding they received in
+disclose the funding they received in

 connection with the decision to adopt this particular